ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 The equation above indicates that the trajectory distribution $$ p(\mathbf{Y}_{i} \mid \mathbf{X}_{i}, \mathcal{C}_{i}) $$ can be expressed as a weighted sum of distributions called modes.
 The term "mode" represents a plausible path, and the term "weight" represents the probability of each mode occurring.

+Remember that in a standard VAE, the generation process can sometimes collapse to the mean, resulting in less diverse samples.
+However, in a hierarchical Conditional VAE (C-VAE) which we will discuss later, the lower levels of the hierarchy are responsible for generating multiple potential trajectories and the higher levels can assign probabilities to the generated trajectories given a certain condition (like the current state of the car and its environment).
+This doesn’t mean picking the "average" path but selecting from a distribution of paths where each path is weighted according to its fit to the current context.

 So, the paper is not only "mixing all possible paths"; it is also considering each possible path (mode) and associating a weight with it to represent its likelihood.

 ### HLS to Avoid "Mode Blur"